There can be few acts that bring you closer to a stranger than singing a song they have written.

 Maybe you’d like to make a recording or music video, or have another creative idea we haven’t thought of yet…

-See also Horsell Community Choir’s brilliant version of Jamaican folk song ‘Long Time Girl’, also inspired by a Music in Detention recording done in Yarl’s Wood.
+See (hear) also Horsell Community Choir’s brilliant version of Jamaican folk song ‘Long Time Girl’, also inspired by a Music in Detention recording done in Yarl’s Wood:

-Once you’re song is ready to share, let us know!
+Once your song is ready to share, let us know!

 ■ Add your performance to the Refugee Week online calendar

-■ If you’re happy to, upload a video to Twitter or Instagram using #SimpleActs (and tagging @MIDdetention on Twitter)
+■ If you’re happy to, upload a video or audio recording to social media using #SimpleActs (and tagging @MIDdetention on Twitter)